-In response to the recent provincial restrictions mandating the Library’s temporary closure, the My First Bookshelf pilot program will expand from 1,000 children to 2,000 children.
+In response to the ongoing impacts of the COVID-19 pandemic, the My First Bookshelf pilot program will expand from 1,000 children to 2,000 children.
 The Library Foundation wants to support as many children as possible in this high-demand program – particularly at a time when so many families are struggling to access books and learning resources.

 My First Bookshelf is a free program that delivers (by postal mail to a child’s home) an age-appropriate, personalized book once a month from birth to age five.
 That’s 60 books for a child’s bookshelf by their fifth birthday!
 For more information, or to register, visit calgarylibrary.ca.